taylorsomers/pig-dice/README.md

 # Pig Dice

-  ### By Taylor Somers
+  ### By Taylor Somers & Beverly Potts

 ## Description

-  [Description of program functionality & intent presented as an elevator pitch]
+  A fully functional simulated game of Pig Dice that can be played by two players.
+This program uses what we have learned so far regarding object-oriented JavaScript programming in our Epicodus class, and is a good representative document of the back-end / business logic skills we have been working on cultivating.

 ## Languages & Technologies Used:

   ### Programming Languages & Libraries
   * HTML
   * JavaScript
+  * jQuery
   * Markdown

   ### Operating Systems & Programs